Rovak/InlineAttachment/docs/pages/configuration.rst

     :return:
         `Boolean` when false is returned it will prevent default error behavior

-onFileUploaded(response)
+onFileUploaded(filename)

-    Fires when the upload request has finished
+    Fires when the upload request has finished and the textarea has been updated.

-uploadHandler(file)

-    Custom upload handler, must return false to prevent default handler.
-    Can be used to send file via custom transport(like socket.io)

-    :file:
-        `Blob`

-    :return:
-        `Boolean`
-         when false is returned it will prevent default upload behavior